drupol/master-thesis/src/thesis/4-conclusion.typ

 is particularly critical when scientific research informs policy decisions in crucial areas such as public health and environmental conservation, where non-reproducible research could lead to misguided policies with far-reaching consequences.
-As we've seen through this document, the open sharing of data and methods is a cornerstone of reproducible research.
+As we have seen through this document, the open sharing of data and methods is a cornerstone of reproducible research.
 It democratises access to scientific knowledge, enabling a diverse range of researchers to participate in and contribute to scientific discovery, regardless of their geographical, political or institutional affiliations.
 Reproducibility acts as a bulwark